Local-density approximation

 so that separate expressions for Ex and Ec are sought.
 The exchange term takes on a simple analytic form for the HEG.
-Only limiting expressions for the correlation density are known exactly, leading to numerous different approximations for εc.
+Only limiting expressions for the correlation density are known exactly, leading to numerous different approximations for єc.

 Local-density approximations are important in the construction of more sophisticated approximations to the exchange-correlation energy, such as generalized gradient approximations (GGA) or hybrid functionals, as a desirable property of any approximate exchange-correlation functional is that it reproduce the exact results of the HEG for non-varying densities.
 As such, LDA's are often an explicit component of such functionals.

+The local-density approximation was first introduced by Walter Kohn and Lu Jeu Sham in 1965.

 Applications

 Local density approximations, as with GGAs are employed extensively by solid state physicists in ab-initio DFT studies to interpret electronic and magnetic interactions in semiconductor materials including semiconducting oxides and spintronics.
 The importance of these computational studies stems from the system complexities which bring about high sensitivity to synthesis parameters necessitating first-principles based analysis.
 The prediction of Fermi level and band structure in doped semiconducting oxides is often carried out using LDA incorporated into simulation packages such as CASTEP and DMol3.
 However an underestimation in Band gap values often associated with LDA and GGA approximations may lead to false predictions of impurity mediated conductivity and/or carrier mediated magnetism in such systems.
 Starting in 1998, the application of the Rayleigh theorem for eigenvalues has led to mostly accurate, calculated band gaps of materials, using LDA potentials.
 A misunderstanding of the second theorem of DFT appears to explain most of the underestimation of band gap by LDA and GGA calculations, as explained in the description of density functional theory, in connection with the statements of the two theorems of DFT.